RutvikMangukiya/inventory-management/README.md

 ### 3. Set Up Environment Variables

-- Create a .env file in both the client and server directories
+- Create a `.env` file in both the client and server directories.

 - **For the frontend (client):**

   Configure the API URL where the backend server is running.

 - **Example `.env` for the client:**